retconned/kickchat-client/README.md

    ```

    - send a message using the website and grab necessary headers from the request in the network tab of your browser to match the axios request in codebase `../src/actions/sendMessage.ts` and fill your `.env` file with the values.

+   ## 🟥 Authentication instructions

+   - `USERNAME` & `PASSWORD` - Are your Kick username & password.
+   - to get the OTP_SECRET, you need to login to your account and go https://kick.com/dashboard/settings/security and redo your 2FA setup. copy the code under the QR code and and fill your `.env` file with the value .

 5. Run the app locally